Danish police say the deadly mall shooting was apparently a random attack

 "He seemed very violent and angry," eyewitness Mahdi Al-Wazni told TV2.
 "He spoke to me and said it (the rifle) isn't real as I was filming him.
 He seemed very proud of what he was doing."

-"It is incomprehensible.
-Heartbreaking.
-Pointless," she said.
-"Our beautiful and usually so safe capital was changed in a split second."

-The Field's shopping center is on the outskirts of Copenhagen just across from a subway station for a line that connects the city center with the international airport.
-A major highway also runs adjacent to the mall.

-The shooting came a week after a mass shooting in neighboring Norway, where police said a Norwegian man of Iranian origin opened fire during a LGBTQ festival, killing two and wounding more than 20.
+Sunday's attack came about a week after a shooting in neighboring Norway, where police said a Norwegian man of Iranian origin opened fire during a LGBTQ festival, killing two and wounding more than 20.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.